 Police Chaplain Program

-To find out more information on our Chaplaincy Program, a flyer is available for download here.
+To find out more information on the Lexington Police Department Chaplaincy Program, a flyer is available for download here.
 If you meet the requirements as listed in the flyer and believe you would like to serve in this ministry, an application is available for download here.

 For all other questions or comments, please contact Chief Green, Lt.
-Bledsoe or Senior Chaplain Dave DeDonato at (803) 359-6260.
+Thomas Stowe or Senior Chaplain Dave DeDonato at (803) 359-6260.